DvsenseDriver 1.2.4

 });

-Warning: When using the callback function interface, you must minimize the execution time of the callback function as much as possible.
-Otherwise, it will lead to data accumulation and cause the program to crash.
+Warning: When using the callback function interface, keep callback execution time as short as possible.
+Otherwise, data may accumulate and cause the program to crash.

-You can use the dvsense::DvsCamera::addEventsStreamHandleCallback function to add multiple callback functions.
-When the event stream is available, these callback functions will be executed sequentially in the order of registration.
-You can also record the ID number of the callback function, which is the return value of dvsense::DvsCamera::addEventsStreamHandleCallback, and then remove the callback functions that are no longer needed through the dvsense::DvsCamera::removeEventsStreamHandleCallback function.
+You can use dvsense::DvsCamera::addEventsStreamHandleCallback to add multiple callback functions.
+When the event stream is available, these callback functions are executed sequentially in registration order.
+You can also record the callback ID returned by dvsense::DvsCamera::addEventsStreamHandleCallback and remove callbacks that are no longer needed through dvsense::DvsCamera::removeEventsStreamHandleCallback.

 auto cb_id = camera->addEventsStreamHandleCallback([](const dvsense::Event2D* begin, const dvsense::Event2D* end) {